-Getting a covid-19 vaccine in Italy
+Getting a Covid-19 vaccine in Italy

 When will I be able to get the covid-19 vaccine in Italy?

 Italy’s nationwide vaccination campaign began on December 27th, also dubbed as “Vaccine Day”.
-The country’s vaccination plan includes initially distributing the vaccine to medical staff and staff and patients of care homes.
-In fact, a nurse from the Spallanzani hospital in Rome was the first person to get vaccinated in Italy.
+The country’s phase one vaccination plan includes initially distributing the vaccine to medical staff, staff and patients of care homes, and elderly citizens ages 80 years and up, counting for a total of 5% of the population.
+A nurse from the Spallanzani hospital in Rome was the first person to get vaccinated in Italy.
 But what about the rest of the population?

 Is it mandatory to get vaccinated?